tonivade/zeromock/README.md

 ## Examples

 This is the simplest example, a ping application.
-It uses the Junit 5 extension.
+It uses the Junit5 extension.
 The test receives an instance of the server.
 Then you can create the stubs you need.

 ```java
   @Test